giuseppe998e/matebook-14-2021-configs/README.md

 **N.B.**
 - The files in `/boot/loader` are used for `systemd-boot` and **must** be edited
-- The files in `/etc/sudoers.d/` uses my username, so should be edited
+- The files in `/etc/sudoers.d/` use my username, so should be edited
 - The changes of `/etc/dconf/...` must be applied using `sudo dconf update`
 - When the battery reaches `5%` the system goes into hibernation, this behavior can be changed in the `/etc/udev/rules.d/99-lowbat.rules` file